Szczur3k/CodeWarsallApl/Readme.md

 ![Salesman Travel](src/main/resources/Salesman.png)

+16. StreetFighterSelection (6kyu) - changing figter position from given movegs and position </br>

+![Street Fighter Selection](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.fightersgeneration.com%2Fnp5%2Fgm%2Fsf2ce-s2.jpg&f=1)

 <h3>Application in progress:</h3>
-1. StreetFighterSelection (6kyu) - changing figter position from given movegs and position </br>

-![Street Fighter Selection](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.fightersgeneration.com%2Fnp5%2Fgm%2Fsf2ce-s2.jpg&f=1)

-2  PosAndPeaks (5kyu) - write a function that returns the positions and the values of the "peaks" (or local maxima) of a numeric array </br>
+1. PosAndPeaks (5kyu) - write a function that returns the positions and the values of the "peaks" (or local maxima) of a numeric array </br>

 ![Pos And Peaks](src/main/resources/PickPeaks.png)